bmoneill/mbta2rss/README.md

 This software will generate an RSS feed using the [MBTA API](https://www.mbta.com/developers/v3-api) and Python 3.
 The feed will show current schedule and alerts for different routes.
+This is very helpful if you want to send notifications to your phone as an email or via SMS.

 ## Features